 During fiscal year 2020, we repurchased \$6.3 million in face value of the term loans provided pursuant to our Second Lien Facility at an average of 38% of par, resulting in a \$3.8 million gain, which is included in debt related (gain) loss within the accompanying consolidated statements of comprehensive income and the accompanying consolidated statements of cash flows included elsewhere in this prospectus.
+The term loan repurchases were executed, following a competitive market bidding process, through several open market purchases on arm's length terms and in compliance with the terms of the underlying credit agreements.
 A write-off of the deferred charges and original issue discount, totaling \$0.1 million, associated with the original debt issuance was recognized as an offset to the debt related gain.